Life in today’s workplace is busy, busy, busy.

 Did you know that the two most important components of greater work productivity are maximising your time and minimising distractions?
 But what can you do to manage your time efficiently and boost work productivity?

-These 15 tips will help you get the most out of your day:
+In recognition of World Productivity Day (20 June), here are 15 tips to help you get the most out of your day:

 1. Trim the to-do list